sb8244/angular-tutorial/README.md

 The next big thing is the `javascripts/angular/templates.js.erb` file.
 This file will take advantage of the asset pipeline to grab all Slim templates in the `javascripts/angular/templates/*` directory and put them in the `$templateCache`.
 The `$templateCache` in Angular is always looked at when referencing a template, and this will ensure that our templates are loaded.
 If you follow my assets structure, you will not need to change this file, but it has some relative paths in it (be cautious if you move it).

+If you run into an issue where `body` isn't available in templates.js.erb, change `body` to `source`.
+It is an updated version of sprockets.

 # Routes Config

 The last thing to get our application displaying on the frontend is to set up our `config/routes.rb` file.
 At the very bottom of the file, put: